 Working groups are formed by participants with a common interest in a topic related to the subject matter of the conference.
 The groups of 5 to about 10 participants work together electronically before the start of the conference.
-Working groups convene on the Friday evening before the conference, and start face-to-face work in their sessions the following day, Saturday, at 9am.
-Group members are expected to work together for the whole of Saturday and Sunday, and continue their work throughout the conference, which runs from Monday to Wednesday.
-However, members are able to attend some conference sessions and the Tuesday afternoon excursion if they wish.
+Working groups convene on the Sunday evening before the conference, and start face-to-face work in their sessions the following day, Monday, at 9am.
+Group members are expected to work together for the whole of Monday and Tuesday, and continue their work throughout the conference, which runs from Wednesday to Friday.
+However, members are able to attend some conference sessions and the Thursday afternoon excursion if they wish.

 Every working group member must register for and be present at the conference in order to be considered a contributor to the final report.
 Participants present their preliminary results to conference attendees at a special working group presentation session, and submit a final report after the conference concludes.
 Final reports are refereed and, if accepted, are published in the ACM Digital Library.

 The proposed working groups:

 - WG 1: Choosing code segments to exclude from code similarity detection